E12

 Safety: Unplug the appliance.
 Internal metal edges can be sharp; wear gloves.

-• Clean condenser and ducts: Remove the condenser unit (if accessible) and rinse thoroughly to remove lint and scale.
+• Clean condenser and ducts: Remove the condenser unit (if accessible) and rinse it thoroughly to remove lint and scale.
 Clean all reachable ducts and lint traps.

 • Check fan operation: Start a drying cycle briefly (with panels in place) and listen for the fan.
 If there is no fan noise, stop the machine and proceed with internal checks.